Anchorsify/Anchorsify.github.io/_summons/Bird.md

 ###### 4. Abilities
 **Standard Actions**
-Owls can use Move, Dodge, and Search.
+Owls can use the Dodge and Move actions without using any of the Summoner's AP.

 **Disarm** *(Speed 10, 6 AP)*
 The owl swoops down and tries to grab something an enemy is holding, then fly away with it!
 The enemy defends against this as if it was a normal disarm attempt.
 If they fail, the owl takes whatever weapon they had and flies up with it.
 The owl will drop it 15 IC later, at which point it can be retrieved.